nobuyuki83/delfem2/examples_glfwold/142_BinaryClusteringPoints/readme.md

-### 124_4RotSymField
+### 142_BinaryClusteringPoints

 ![](thumbnail.png)

-This is implementation of a part of the following paper:
+The implementation of a part of the following paper:

 ```
 Wenzel Jakob, Marco Tarini, Daniele Panozzo, and Olga Sorkine-Hornung.
 2015.